 And please know that it’s okay if, for example, your core values are independence, self-sufficiency, physical attractiveness, and prosperity.

-Not to mention that “thinking your values are self-centered” is just that…a thought.
+Not to mention that “thinking your values are self-centered” is just…a thought.
 It’s a story you’re telling yourself that is not a fact.
 And you can change the story.

 If you literally have no idea what I mean by all of this, downloading the guide below will help.